quq99/Leetcode_notes/Array/697_Degree_of_an_Array/Solution.md

 It means that `1` appears 3 times, start from index 0 and end in 6 of the array; `2` appears 3 times, start from 1 and end in 5; `3` appears only once and at index 3.
 The degree of the array is "3".

 The next step is easy, we just check the element that has degree frequency, and use a tmp variable to record the minmum length of (end_index - start_index + 1).

+Because we only sweep the array twice, the time complexity is O(N).
+The space complexity is also O(N) because we use hash table.